openstack/releases/doc/source/reference/using.rst

 new-series automatically includes a stable branch for the first release candidate.

-If the most recent release of cinder during the pike series is 11.0.0.0b3 then running:
+If the most recent release of cinder during the gazpacho series is 11.0.0.0b3 then running:

 ::

-   $ tox -e venv -- new-release pike cinder rc
+   $ tox -e venv -- new-release gazpacho cinder rc

-detects that this is the first release candidate and updates the file deliverables/pike/cinder.yaml with the new release and a new stable branch.
+detects that this is the first release candidate and updates the file deliverables/gazpacho/cinder.yaml with the new release and a new stable branch.

 If a deliverable includes multiple git repositories, all of the